awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 **Note**
 Use caution when creating key policies and IAM policies based on your VPC endpoint\.
 If a policy statement requires that requests come from a particular VPC or VPC endpoint, requests from integrated AWS services that use an AWS KMS resource on your behalf might fail\.
 For help, see [Using VPC endpoint conditions in policies with AWS KMS permissions](policy-conditions.md#conditions-aws-vpce)\.
 Also, the `aws:sourceIP` condition key is not effective when the request comes from an [Amazon VPC endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html)\.
 To restrict requests to a VPC endpoint, use the `aws:sourceVpce` or `aws:sourceVpc` condition keys\.
-For more information, see [VPC Endpoints \- Controlling the Use of Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html#vpc-endpoints-iam-access) in the *Amazon VPC User Guide*\.
+For more information, see [Identity and access management for VPC endpoints and VPC endpoint services](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-iam.html) in the *AWS PrivateLink Guide*\.

 You can use these global condition keys to control access to AWS KMS keys \(KMS keys\), aliases, and to operations like [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) that don't depend on any particular resource\.